Ridgewood Savings Bank Review

 -

-Convenient digital banking tools are available, such as Alexa Voice Banking, Money Management for budgeting and the transfer service Zelle.
+Convenient digital banking tools are available, such as Alexa Voice Banking, Money Management for budgeting and the peer-to-peer transfer service Zelle.

 -